yugabyte/yugabyte-db/docs/content/stable/reference/configuration/yb-master.md

 ##### --max_prometheus_metric_entries

-Introduced in version 2.21.1.0, this flag limits the number of Prometheus metric entries returned per scrape.
+This flag limits the number of Prometheus metric entries returned per scrape.
 If adding a metric with all its entities exceeds this limit, all entries from that metric are excluded.
 This could result in fewer entries than the set limit.

 To override this flag on a per-scrape basis, you can adjust the URL parameter `max_metric_entries`.